-An Authorised Clearing House must:

-- (1) have rules and procedures which clearly state its obligations with respect to the delivery of physical instruments or commodities. - (2) identify, monitor, and manage the risks and costs associated with the storage and delivery of physical instruments or commodities.
+- (1) An Authorised Clearing House must: - (a) have rules and procedures which clearly state its obligations with respect to the delivery of physical instruments or commodities; and - (b) identify, monitor, and manage the risks and costs associated with the storage and delivery of physical instruments or commodities. - (2) A Clearing House must have adequate arrangements, including service agreements, which enable it to meet its physical delivery obligations.